-You’ll love having this for family or guests around the holidays.
-It’s perfect to have set-up on the stovetop on low or on warm in the crockpot along with a variety of hot chocolate toppings.
-Everyone will love making their own cup sip!
+You’ll love having this homemade creamy hot chocolate recipe for family or guests around the holidays.
+It’s perfect to have set-up on the stovetop on low or on warm in the crockpot along with a variety of toppings.

 Table of Contents

-- Easy to Make: With only 5 basic ingredients and less than 15 minutes to make, it’s an easy sweet treat for cool days.
+- 5 Basic Ingredients.
+It's easy to make and takes less than 15 minutes to assemble, it’s an easy sweet treat for cool days.

-- Precious Memories: Sipping on hot chocolate often brings back happy memories from childhood.
+- Precious Memories.
+Sipping on cocoa often brings back happy memories from childhood.

-- Terrific Toppings: One of the fun parts about hot chocolate is getting to add your favorite topper like marshmallows, whipped cream, peppermint, and more!
+- Terrific Toppings.
+Add your favorite toppers like marshmallows, whipped cream, peppermint, and more!

 Ingredients

-- Cornstarch: Gives this hot chocolate its thick and luxurious texture.
+- Cornstarch: Gives this homemade recipe its thick and luxurious texture.

-- Milk: Forms the bulk of the hot chocolate, providing creaminess, richness, and a smooth texture.
+- Milk: Forms the bulk of the drink, providing creaminess, richness, and a smooth texture.

-- Dark Chocolate Bars and Milk Chocolate Chips: Serves as the base flavoring of hot chocolate, providing the rich, chocolatey taste.
+- Dark Chocolate Bars and Milk Chocolate Chips: Serves as the base flavoring, providing the rich, chocolatey taste.

-- Granulated Sugar: Enhance the sweetness of the hot chocolate, balancing the bitterness of the dark chocolate.
+- Granulated Sugar: Enhances the sweetness while balancing the bitterness of the dark chocolate.

-- Vanilla Extract: Adds depth and warmth to the flavor profile of hot chocolate.
+- Vanilla Extract: Adds depth and warmth to the flavor profile.

 Tools You’ll Need